 Over 40 per cent of Sri Lankan children under the age of five are multidimensionally poor and one third of children under four are underweight or have stunted growth.¹

 The effects of poverty during early childhood, particularly nutritional and cognitive deprivation, can have lifelong consequences.
 Poor diet and ill health in the first 1,000 days of life has been linked to a significant reduction in lifetime earnings.5

 The effects of poverty are made clear in far more than just income.
-A 2018 study found that Sri Lankan children in poverty were eight times more likely not to attend school.
+A 2018 study ffound that Sri Lankan children in poverty were eight times more likely not to attend school and therefore do not have the opportunity to develop literacy skills.
 The same study indicated 10 per cent of children in Sri Lanka lacked access to safe drinking water and 12.5 per cent had inadequate sanitation facilities.
 Violence in the home is also more common for children in poverty, creating unsafe environments that make it difficult to learn and flourish.5

 Compassion’s story in Sri Lanka